SainsburyWellcomeCentre/rc2_figures/README.md

 # mvelez_ms_figures

-Code to replicate the figures in Velez-Fort, Cossell, Margrie (202x) *Title* Journal.
+Code to replicate the figures in Velez-Fort, Cossell, Porta, Clopath, Margrie (202x) *Title* Journal.
 Code developed in MATLAB 2021a on Windows 10.

 Prerequisites